Mahesh-ch06/GenAI_2303A52037/README.md

 # **GenAI_2303A52037**
 **Batch**: 31
 **Student**: Mahesh Chitikeshi
+**Program:** B.Tech, 2nd Year, 2nd Semester

 ---

 ## **Generative AI Lab Instruction Sheets**
-Explore the foundational concepts and practical applications of Python libraries, specifically related to Generative AI.
+Below is the list of labs, each with a corresponding instruction sheet.
+Completed labs are linked for easy access, and upcoming labs will be updated weekly:

 - **[Lab 01]()**: Evaluation Metrics with and without Using Libraries
 - **[Lab 02](https://github.com/Mahesh-ch06/GenAI_2303A52037/blob/main/GenAI-Assignment-2.pdf)**: Linear Optimization